operasoftware/devopera/_drafts/webaudio-article/article.md

 API and seen how to solve some common problems.
 If you’d like to play with the code and hear it in action, I’ve
-[put it on GitHub](https://chrislo.github.io/drum_synthesis/), and if this article has peaked your interest in the Web Audio API, you might be interested in my weekly newsletter
+[put it on GitHub](https://chrislo.github.io/drum_synthesis/), and if this article has piqued your interest in the Web Audio API, you might be interested in my weekly newsletter
 [Web Audio Weekly](http://blog.chrislowis.co.uk/waw.html) where I share links, tips and news from the Web Audio community.